thegamecracks/thegamecracks.github.io/docs/python/invoking_modules.rst

 must be written as ``import pkg.foo`` or ``import pkg.bar``.

 That's why for local projects, it's important to organize and run your scripts in a consistent manner.
-For example, you might always put modules in a single directory, including your scripts, and then run them directly:
+For example, you might put modules and scripts in the same directory and then run your scripts with ``python path/to/script.py``:

 .. _sys.path: https://docs.python.org/3/library/sys.html#sys.path